PU5KOD/XLX_Installer/README.md

 05. What is the country of the reflector?
 06. What is the comment to be shown in the XLX Reflectors list?
 07. Custom text on header of the dashboard webpage
+08. Do you want to install Echo Test Server?
+(Y/N)
-08. How many active modules does the reflector have?
-(5-26)
+09. How many active modules does the reflector have?
+(1-26)
-09. What name will this reflector have to appear in YSF reflectors list? (max.
+10. What name will this reflector have to appear in YSF reflectors list? (max.
 16 characters)
-10. And what will be his description to appear on YSF reflectors list? (max.
+11. And what will be his description to appear on YSF reflectors list? (max.
 16 characters)
-11. What is the YSF UDP port number?
+12. What is the YSF UDP port number?
 (1-65535)
-12. What is the frequency of YSF Wires-X?
+13. What is the frequency of YSF Wires-X?
 (In Hertz, 9 digits, e.g., 433125000)
-13. Is YSF auto-link enable?
+14. Is YSF auto-link enable?
 (1 = Yes / 0 = No)
-14. What module to be auto-link? (*)
+15. What module to be auto-link? (*)

 (*) The last question will only be asked if the answer to the previous one is positive.